sethjitsu215/PersonalWebsite/README.md

 `hugo new site PersonalWebsite`

-5. Move the folders and other content from "PersonalWebsiteOld" to "PersonalWebsite" folder.
+5. In file explorer, move the folders and other content from "PersonalWebsiteOld" to "PersonalWebsite" folder.

+6. You also need to move the '.git' folder in "PersonalWebsiteOld."
+To do that, type

+`mv PersonalWebsiteOld/.git PersonalWebsite/.git `

 6. To view website locally on computer, type in terminal: